• Skip to primary navigation

 Nothing better than a steamy bowl of Sancocho.
 Made with root vegetables that make a hearty stew.

-Author: Stephenie
+By: Stephenie

 5 from 3 votes

-Print Recipe Pin Recipe
+Print Pin Recipe Save Saved!

-Prep Time :10 minutes mins
+Prep :10 minutes mins

-Cook Time :1 hour hr 10 minutes mins
+Cook :1 hour hr 10 minutes mins

-Total Time :1 hour hr 20 minutes mins
+Time :1 hour hr 20 minutes mins

-Servings :10
+servings :10

 Ingredients